GUIDE: How to implement effective resource planning?

 b.
 Weekly or monthly

 c.
-By employee and project
+Per employee and per project

 Step 4